mbmcclelland/mbmcclelland/README.md

-This is Mac McClelland's litterbox of code, scripts, documentation, and other crap
+This is Mac McClelland's litterbox of code, scripts, documentation, and other crap.
+I am trying to figure out github so this is likely to be an unmitigated disaster area for now.

 <!---